Saturday, March 8, 2025

 Agatha Christie's Cast of Characters

 Agatha Christie had a very distinctive style of storytelling.
-By viewing all of her stories a notable set of characters emerges that Christie tends to use over and over again.
+By viewing all of her stories, a notable set of characters emerges that Christie tends to use over and over again.
 These are not identified by name, but instead tend to be of the same type.
 By mixing and matching from among the stable, a new cast of characters is assembled for each story.
 As an example, the Housekeeper is a prominent figure that appears often in Christie murder mysteries.
 This "type" is usually an older woman who plays a prominent role in a early household, often developing a close relationship with some of the children.
 This makes her a very versatile character who often sees events from a different perspective, but is a figure who isn't related to the principals.

 The other novel innovation is that they character types can play different roles, depending on the needs of the story.
 They can be heroic, supportive, corrupt, evil, each in turn as the story demands.
 To return to our example, The Housekeeper can be a totally supportive caretaker of the abandoned child, when the mother's career takes her away from the family.
 Or, she could be an abusive tyrant who oppressed the lonely child while the mother was away.
 Or she could be the real mother of the infant, who couldn't afford to raise it and so gave it to the wealthy family to adopt.
 Three totally different characters when written, but sharing the same basic Type in the drama.

-The same "Type" of character can take on different forms, while remaining essentially the same.
-A character can be reversed and play against type, so that the doctor in one story might be portrayed as being incompetent, instead of highly skilled.
+reversed and play against type, so that the doctor in one story might be portrayed as being incompetent, instead of highly skilled.
 Or as neurotic instead of reassuring and stable.
-Doctors are usually highly moral and sympathetic, but can be reversed to be untrustworthy and out for their own personal glory at the expense of their patients.

 1. The Doctor.
 This man is a promising/ successful doctor but with a hint that something happened in his past that cast a shadow on his present situation.
 Typically intelligent, sympathetic, good in a crisis, with a developed sense of professional ethics.
 Can also appear as The Nurse.

 6.5.
 The Maid.
 With similar characteristics to the housekeeper, often realized as a subset.
 Ever present in the house, she lurks behind curtains, appears at odd hours to turn down bedclothes, or freshen up the fire.
 Can go anywhere without comment but sometimes gets scolded.
 Typically an audience favorite.
-A similar character to the Footman, the Gardener's assistant, the Stable Boy, depending on the needs of the story.
+A similar character to the Footman, the Assistant Gardener, the Stable Boy, depending on the needs of the story.

 7. The Industrialist.
 Usually a wealthy older man who is the head of a business, or a engineering company developing fighter airplanes, or working on some breakthrough chemical formula, or involved in shipping and importing goods from Japan.